mandeeps/SU-WaterCam/README.md

     to adjust some WittyPi settings so it draws more power when the RPi is off to avoid the power bank shutting off all power.
 This will decrease battery life.

-* MicroSD cards - preferably higher capacity
+* MicroSD cards - preferably higher capacity than needed for wear-leveling, consider high endurance or industrial (for temperature tolerance) cards.

 * Micro USB cables, preferably 2 if using a Pi Zero so you can configure it as a network device and login over the data USB, with the other powering the WittyPi.